On the intersection cohomology of the moduli of $\mathrm{SL}_n$-Higgs bundles on a curve: The Hausel--Thaddeus conjecture

 \subsection{Proof of Theorem \ref{thm0.2} (a)}

 Theorem \ref{thm0.2} (a) is an immediate consequence of Propositions \ref{prop3.1} and \ref{prop3.6}.

 More precisely, since both sides of (\ref{thm0.2_a}) have $A_\gamma$ as their only supports, it suffices to show the isomorphism over an \emph{arbitrary} open subset of $A_\gamma$ which is proven essentially by \cite[Theorem B]{Yun3}; see also \cite[Theorem 3.2]{MS} .
+We note that in the proof of \cite[Theorem 3.2]{MS} the parity assumption on $\mathrm{deg}(D)$ is needed in order to apply the endoscopic correspondence.

 \begin{rmk} In fact, even without the coprime assumption, the proof of \cite[Theorem 3.2]{MS} works over the elliptic locus $A^\mathrm{ell}_\gamma \subset A_\gamma$.
 In particular, we may choose the open subset in the proof above to be the elliptic locus. \end{rmk}